makerdao/governance-manual/parameter-index/core/param-global-debt-ceiling.md

 The Global Debt Ceiling, or `Line`, parameter allows Maker Governance to set a maximum total amount of DAI that can be minted by users of the Maker Protocol.
 If a user tries to mint DAI and the amount of new DAI minted would put the total amount of DAI minted above the Global Debt Ceiling, the transaction will fail and no DAI will be minted.

-Additionally, vault types have a [Debt Ceiling](../vault-risk/param-debt-ceiling.md) parameter that is not covered in this entry.
+Additionally, vault types have a [Debt Ceiling](../vault-risk/param-debt-ceiling.md) (`ilk.line`) parameter that is not covered in this entry.
 For a user to mint DAI from their vault, there must be space available in both the vault type's Debt Ceiling and the Global Debt Ceiling.

 ## Purpose